jgdshkovi/tax-doc-ext/README.md

-# AI Tax Return Agent Prototype
+# AI Tax Return - Prototype

 An end-to-end prototype of an AI agent that automates personal tax return preparation by processing tax documents and generating completed Form 1040.